benchristelcom/benchristelcom.github.io/src/conlangs/ogtrta/spec.md

 DS -> VP NP
 ```

-The order of nodes in a sentence can also be reversed:
+The subject can also be fronted:

 ```
 DS -> NP VP